 This is another basic template for starting with yoga postures.
-This pose starts with standing tall with both of your feet together and with eyes closed.
+This pose starts with standing tall with both of your feet together and with your eyes closed.
 As a reminder, your body should not be stiff as a rock.

 If so, separate your feet slightly which should be enough to give you a more relaxed posture.
 Have both of your arms resting at your sides.

 3. Balasana or the Child’s Pose

 This yoga posture is actually a resting pose that you need to maintain for a good few minutes.
 You have to start with a kneeling position where the top of your feet is face down on the floor.

 Keep your feet and legs together while kneeling and then you will have to rest your abdomen and chest on your legs as you place your head on the floor while both of your arms outstretched in front of you.